Welcome to The Storied Recipe!

 (These three are essentially the same - see below for minor variations between brands.)

-- If you must substitute the glutinous rice flour in this recipe, the best substitution will be cornstarch, tapioca, or potato starch.
+- If you must substitute the glutinous rice flour in this recipe, the best substitution will be cornstarch, tapioca starch, or potato starch.

 - Do not substitute any type of wheat or grain flour.